June 17, 2022

 - Extend your loan beyond 60 months to keep your payments lower

-- Trade in a car and roll the balance of the old loan into the new car loan
+- Trade in a car and roll the balance of the old loan into the new auto loan

 GAP coverage is also a good idea — in some instances, even a requirement — if you lease rather than buy a car or truck.
 That’s because the market value of the vehicle would likely be lower than the amount still owed on the contract if the car was stolen or totaled during the lease period.